itcc-pedcanportal/services-dkfz/docs/mainzelliste-guide.md

 2. Click on the "Choose File" button and select your prepared CSV file

-3. Click on the "Pseudonymize" button to generate ITCC PedCanPortal **Patient IDs**
+3. Click on the "Pseudonymize" button to generate ITCC PedCanPortal Patient IDs

-4. The system will process your file and generate unique 8-character ITCC pseudonyms for each of your local sample IDs
+4. The system will process your file and generate unique 8-character ITCC pseudonyms for each of your local Patient IDs

 5. Download the resulting mapped IDs file, which will contain both your original IDs and the corresponding ITCC pseudonyms

 ![Screenshot of the Bulk Pseudonymization interface showing the file upload and pseudonymization process](../resources/mainzelliste_bulkp.png)

-These generated ITCC pseudonyms should be used across all datasets when referring to these samples within the consortium.
+These generated ITCC pseudonyms should be used across all datasets when referring to these patients within the consortium.

 ## Contact Information